-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 2 PISPs must allow the PSU to either enter the account details or select the account with their ASPSP. • n/a 24 PISP Required 3 PISPs must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
-PSRs Reg.
-68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 8 PISP Required 6 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens and offer the same authentication method(s) available to the PSU when authenticating in their ASPSP's direct channels.
-EBA Final Guideline 5.1(b) and 5.2(a) EBA Opinion paragraph 50 Trustee P3/P4 letter Action P3 A6 FCA Approach Document 17.132,17.136, 17.138 5a ASPSP Required 8 ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name on to make the PSU aware of these details (unless an SCA exemption is being applied).
+С EG Checklist Requirements CEG Checklist Reference 2 PISPs must allow the PSU to either enter the account details or select the account with their ASPSP.
+24 3 PISPs must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
+8 6 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens and offer the same authentication method(s) available to the PSU when authenticating in their ASPSP's direct channels.
+5a 8 ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name on to make the PSU aware of these details (unless an SCA exemption is being applied).
 These details must be displayed as part of the authentication journey on at least one of the following screens without introducing additional confirmation screens (unless supplementary information is required, refer to section 4.1.2): 1.
 Authentication screen; 2.
-ASPSP to PISP outbound redirection screen. • RTS Art.
-5(1)(a) 28 ASPSP Required 10 PSU must be redirected straight back to the PISP website/app on the same device where PISP displays confirmation of successful initiation. • PSRs Reg.
-44(1) 26 PISP Required
+ASPSP to PISP outbound redirection screen.
+28 10 PSU must be redirected straight back to the PISP website/app on the same device where PISP displays confirmation of successful initiation.
+26

-СХ Considerations 1 PISP should allow the PSU to select the payment account identification details of a particular ASPSP that have previously been used and stored.
+CX Considerations 1 PISP should allow the PSU to select the payment account identification details of a particular ASPSP that have previously been used and stored.
 The PISP will need to provide to the ASPSP a hint of the PSU's identity by sending the customer identifier as part of the payment request.
 This could then be used by the ASPSP to facilitate a journey with less friction, in instances where the ASPSP determines that SCA is not required based on an available exemption.
-4 PISPs should provide messaging to inform PSUs that they will be taken to their ASPSPs to complete the payment.
-Example wording: "You will be securely transferred to YOUR ASPSP to authenticate and make the payment".
+4 PISPs should provide messaging to inform PSUs that they will be taken to their ASPSPs to complete the payment. - Example wording: "You will be securely transferred to YOUR ASPSP to authenticate and make the payment".
 5 PISPs should provide messaging on their inbound redirection screen to inform PSU that they will be taken to their ASPSP to authenticate to complete the payment.
 PISP should display in the Redirection screen the Payment Amount, Currency and the Payee Account Name to make the PSU aware of these details.
 7 ASPSPs should have outbound redirection screen which indicates the status of the request and informs the PSU that they will be automatically taken back to the PISP.
-9 ASPSPs should inform the PSU on the outbound redirection screen that they are being redirected back to the PISP.
-Note: This would be based on customer identifier being provided by the PISP and the transaction being eligible for any available exemptions and the ASPSP applying the exemption.
+ASPSPs should inform the PSU on the outbound redirection screen that they are being redirected back to the PISP.
+9 Note : This would be based on customer identifier being provided by the PISP and the transaction being eligible for any available exemptions and the ASPSP applying the exemption.